-The products liability lawyers at the Buckfire Law Firm represent victims of furniture tip-overs.
-Victims are usually innocent children who suffer serious injuries when a piece of furniture, like a dresser, or a TV fall on them.
+The product liability lawyers at the Buckfire Law Firm represent victims of furniture tip-overs.
+Victims are usually innocent children who suffer serious injuries when a piece of furniture, like a dresser, or a TV falls on them.
 Many times, the injury occurs to the head or neck area.

 You should be able to expect that the furniture or television you buy from a known manufacturer will be safe for use in your home.
 Yet when companies fail to take into account the risks of a piece of furniture tipping over, that company may be liable for damages in a product liability claim.